| The Case for a National Individual Investment

 "conservative" either.
 He was a liberal in the true sense, and was a strong

+advocate of a liberal public education and technological modernization.
 Jefferson hoped that science and technology could be developed in ways to

 make home-based manufacturing and modernization possible.
 Jefferson